 Here you’ll find all the information you’ll need to help you get organised and ready for racing.
 We’re excited you’ll be joining us and we’ll help you with any support or advice you may need.
-We’re a really friendly group aged 13 and 60.
 No matter what size ski you own you’re welcome to take part in our racing events.
+We’re a really friendly bunch and welcome riders aged 15 or over to race with us!

-If you want to race with us, you need to join the club.
-You must do this after your first race meeting in order for your points to be carried forward into end of season totals.
+If you want to race with us, you will need to join the club.
+You must do this after your first race meeting in order for your points to be carried forward into the end-of-season totals.

 Many local councils now require jet skis to be registered.
 In completing this process you will be provided with a number for your ski.
 As a member of Jet Ski Racing New Zealand, you’ll choose a race number with two or three digits.
-This will replace your regional council registration number for as long as you retain your membership.
+To choose a race number contact the Secretary, who will let you know if the number you want is available.
+There can be no two numbers the same, in New Zealand.
+It is like a car registration plate, and it allows the authorities to identify you out on the water at any time.
+This number replaces your regional council registration number only for as long as you retain your club membership.
 The number must be displayed on both sides of your ski, printed black (Arial Black) on a white background, at a minimum size of 250 x 250 mm.
 Your number must be clearly visible from 50 metres.

-*Showroom Stock – As supplied by relevant manufacture.
+*Showroom Stock – As supplied by the relevant manufacturer.
 The addition of foot-holds is allowed on all skis, in all divisions.

 If you’re in doubt about what class you can race in feel free to contact us or ask an official on the day.

-If this is your first season of racing you must race a manufacturer’s stock ski and are not eligible to ride in GP1 or GP2.
+PLEASE NOTE: If this is your first season of racing, you must race a manufacturer’s stock ski and are not eligible to ride in R1.
 You will also be required to wear a hi-vis vest at each event during your first season of racing.

 A minimum of three ski entries are required per class for points to be awarded for a single event.
 If there are insufficient numbers received to warrant the racing of a separate class, the rider entry will be transferred to a higher class and will score points in this class.

-In order to race you must have a Race License.
-If you are new to riding you may, for up to three events, race on a Day Licence.
-After this you must apply for a Season Licence.
+To race you must have a Race Licence.
+If you are new to riding you may, for up to three events, race on a Day Licence which you can pay for with your race entry.
+After three events you must apply for a Season Licence.
 This is valid from the start of our Summer Series through to the end of the following Winter Series.
-To be eligible for a Season Licence you must visit your doctor and pass a medical examination.
-The doctor will complete the medical form.
-When this is complete, submit the form to the Club Secretary, make the payment ($150) and you’re up and racing

 What to bring

-You’ll want to pack your own food and refreshments, if we’re racing at a remote location, and you’ll also need some towels and warm clothes.
+You’ll want to pack your own food and refreshments, as if we’re racing at a remote location often there may not be a store or cafe nearby.
+You will also need towels and warm clothes.
 Many riders bring gazebos for shelter.
-And don’t forget your sunscreen!
+And don’t forget your sunscreen, a few chairs and a comfy bean bag or two for your supporters to relax on.

 Before you can race you’ll need to make sure you have the following gear: